philla2020/go-aware/content/en/docs/Basic of the language/_index.md

 ```
 In this example we have in order: package declaration, import declaration, types and functions.

 ***A Go application might have one or more packages***.
-A single package could be one file or more file that at the beginning start all with the same package declaration.
+A single package could be one file or more file that at the beginning start
+all with the same package declaration.
 See how to use your own package later on in the documentation.

+### Packages, what are and how to use
+TODO: packages explanation

 ### Variables scope